-Materials Scientists (Academics and Industrial)
+FIB sampling service for Materials Scientists (Academic and Industrial)

 Ion Beam imaging may be done with secondary electrons or ions and offers greater materials contrast than SEM imaging.
 Unlike electrons, the information comes from the top few nm’s of the sample, and resolutions are comparable at 5nm’s or less.

 For a detailed description of the equipment and techniques available, go to the Tools and Techniques page.

 A FIB microscope can precisely locate and section any feature on a sample and directly take images of it.
 Multiple slices (even with different orientations) can be taken through the same feature to provide 3D information.